z-katas/certifiable-kata/README.md

 # Final thoughts

 ## Anti patterns
 **Agentic AI**, while powerful, is not always the best choice.
-For our solution, we deliberately avoided this approach due to the following reasons:
+For our solution for the 3 use cases identified, we deliberately avoided this approach due to the following reasons:
 - **Well-Defined Workflows:** Our system follows structured, predictable steps where deterministic AI models are more efficient and reliable.
 - **Low Error Tolerance:** Agents, being probabilistic, can occasionally make incorrect decisions—unacceptable in a high-stakes certification process.
 - **Cost & Performance Constraints:** Running an agent-based system demands high computational resources, increasing costs and latency without clear benefits.
 - **Ensuring Accuracy & Compliance:** Instead of relying on autonomous AI agents, we integrated structured AI models with human-in-the-loop oversight, ensuring fairness, precision, and regulatory compliance.
+- Agentic pattern will be best suitable for the analytics use case - HMW automate test content evaluation for expert architects so that improvements are continuously implemented based on candidate performance trends?

 ## Glossary
 [Glossary](business-requirements/glossary.md) to understand more about certain terms.

 ## Roadmap
-Next Steps: Phased Rollout Strategy
+Approach: Phased Rollout Strategy
-- **Pilot & A/B Testing:** Run AI and human grading in parallel to compare accuracy, refine AI models, and track grading consistency.
+- **MVP:** Run AI and human grading in parallel to compare accuracy, refine AI models, and track grading consistency.
-- **AI-First with Expert Oversight:** AI handles primary grading, with human validation for low-confidence cases and structured feedback improvements.
+- **Growth:** AI handles primary grading, with human validation for low-confidence cases and structured feedback improvements.
+- **Matured:** Achieve high-accuracy AI grading, with minimal human involvement focused on oversight.

 ## Our Learnings
 Through this journey of productionizing an LLM-powered certification system, we gained critical insights that shaped our solution and align directly with our AI adoption goals